gatehill/imposter-cli/README.md

 * quickly set up a temporary API for your mobile/web client teams whilst the real API is being built
 * decouple your integration tests from the cloud/various back-end systems and take control of your dependencies

 Provide mock responses using static files or customise behaviour based on characteristics of the request.
+Capture data and use response templates to provide conditional responses.
 Power users can control mock responses with JavaScript or Java/Groovy script engines.

-Advanced users can write their own plugins in a JVM language of their choice.
+> This project is the CLI tool for the [Imposter mock engine](https://github.com/outofcoffee/imposter).

 ## Getting started & documentation